CrowdHailer/eyg-lang/NOTES.md

 Need to replace lot's of tuple references with tuple or pattern

 - [x] Upgrade gleam
-- [ ] Reimplement Edit actions that we have had, then close PR's in order and with explination as they are good.
+- [ ] Reimplement Edit actions load variables that we have had, then close PR's in order and with explination as they are good.
 - [ ] Put variables in Blanks, auto complete
 - [ ] Tab (Space) to Blanks/Errors
+- [ ] Fix tests
 - [ ] Load/Save files
 - [x] insert space/drag in patterns
 - [x] create a binary